Noah Loosli: Club career

 Loosli made his professional debut in the Swiss Super League for Grasshoppers on 21 November 2015 in a game against Vaduz.

 On 17 August 2021, he returned to Grasshoppers on a two-year contract.

 On 13 March 2023, he signed with German Bundesliga side VfL Bochum, whom he would join for the 2023–24 season.
 His contract would run until summer 2026 and is valid for both Bundesliga and 2.
 Bundesliga.

+On 28 January 2025, Loosli moved on loan to Greuther Fürth in 2.
+Bundesliga.

 International career

 Loosli participated in the 2014 UEFA European Under-17 Championship with the Switzerland U17 national team.